 The Company is aimed at reducing the generation of waste and increasing the recycling of waste at its Plant.
 Saint-Gobain Group's sustainable water management policy has been implemented in India.
-The Company has undertaken rain water conservation upto 400 KL during the rainy season thus reducing the overall water consumption by 2%.
-The Plant has upgraded the effluent treatment plant to recycle and reuse a significant part of their water consumption.
-The water conserved from this process is used for non-human consumption and domestic process.
-The Company follows a process of sustainable sourcing and recycles its key strategic raw materials such as raw glass and polyvinyl butyral resin ("PVB") after usage to the point of source for regeneration.
+The Company has undertaken rain water conservation upto 600 KL during the rainy season thus reducing the overall water consumption.
+The Company follows a process of sustainable sourcing and recycle its key strategic raw material i.e. raw glass after usage to the point of source for regeneration.
 The Company is committed to provide products which are safe and to innovate on the basis of sound technology and applying rigorous standards of product safety.

-Principle 3 Businesses should promote the well-being of all employees
+Principle 3: Businesses should promote the well-being of all employees

-The aim of the Company's human resources policy is to provide each employee with a working environment that is safe and hygienic and that fosters personal and professional fulfillment and growth, as these are fundamental aspects of well-being and performance at the workplace.
+The aim of the Company's human resources policy is to provide each employee with a working environment that is safe and hygienic and that fosters personal and professional fulfilment and growth, as these are fundamental aspects of well-being and performance at the workplace.
 The Company has adopted the "Saint-Gobain Attitudes" which sets out the behaviours expected from its employees.
 There is a clearly defined career philosophy which revolves around job rotation and diversity of experiences at all stages of the individual career.